The Village Green Preservation Society

-Ray was inspired to write "The Village Green Preservation Society" after hearing someone express that the Kinks had been preserving "nice things from the past".
+Ray was inspired to write "The Village Green Preservation Society" after he heard someone express that the Kinks had been preserving "nice things from the past".
 Written and recorded in August 1968 as sessions for the band's next album neared completion, the song was intended to be a new title track after he remained unsatisfied with the album's working title Village Green.
 The song pairs pop and rock music with elements of English music hall, indicating Ray's continued interest in the genre.
-It has received generally favourable reviews from critics, while later commentators dispute how much of its lyrics were to be considered ironic; some consider them reactionary while others find the tone partially parodic.
+It has received generally favourable reviews from critics, but later commentators dispute how much of its lyrics were to be considered ironic; some consider them reactionary and others find the tone partially parodic.
 Coinciding with the band's "God Save the Kinks" promotional campaign, the song was issued as a US single in July 1969, though it failed to chart.
 The Kinks regularly included the song in their live set list in the 1970s, '80s and '90s.

 Background and recording

 Ray Davies composed "The Village Green Preservation Society" around August 1968, after the other eleven songs for the Kinks' next album had been recorded.
 In a contemporary interview, he explained that the song's central inspiration spawned from a conversation where someone suggested that the Kinks had been preserving "nice things from the past", and he hoped to capture the idea within a single song.
 Ray had been unsatisfied with the LP's working title Village Green but was unsure how to replace it; after composing the song, he re-titled the album The Kinks Are the Village Green Preservation Society.

 The Kinks recorded "The Village Green Preservation Society" around 12 August 1968 in Pye Studio 2, one of two basement studios at Pye Records' London offices.
-Ray is credited as the song's producer, while Pye's in-house engineer Brian Humphries operated the four-track mixing console.
-Author Andy Miller writes the song's arrangement is defined by Mick Avory's "especially exuberant" drumming and the "similarly light and effective" piano contribution, played by either Ray or session keyboardist Nicky Hopkins.
+Ray is credited as the song's producer, and Pye's in-house engineer Brian Humphries operated the four-track mixing console.
+The author Andy Miller writes the song's arrangement is defined by Mick Avory's "especially exuberant" drumming and the "similarly light and effective" piano contribution, played by either Ray or session keyboardist Nicky Hopkins.
 Ray's organ contribution is emphasised in the mix over Dave Davies's acoustic rhythm guitar.